 Expansive network and great reach

 Veilinghuis De Ruiter mediates between seller and buyer.
 We attach great value to personal contact with all our relations.
-The experts of the auction house have plenty of knowledge about origin, materials and value of precious items like coins and banknotes, jewels, gold and silver, art and antiques, diamonds and watches.
+The experts of the auction house have plenty of knowledge about origin, materials and value of precious items like coins and banknotes, jewels, gold and silver, diamonds and watches.
 The offer of the auctions varies from something nice to put on the wall to rare valuable pieces.
 Through local, national and international customers, the auctioned items find their way to a new owner.

 On the façade of Veilinghuis De Ruiter is a portrait of the Netherlands’ most influential 19th century painter Johan Barthold Jongkind.
 In the auction house, you taste the atmosphere of a traditional auction with the support and use of modern means, such as online auction activities.

 Veilinghuis De Ruiter is a member of several trade unions such as the NVMH (Dutch Association of Coin Traders), NVPH (Dutch Association of Stamp Traders) and IBNS (Dutch Association of Paper Money Collectors).